microsoft/dstoolkit-text2sql-and-imageprocessing/README.md

 ## Components

-- `./text2sql` contains an Multi-Shot implementation for Text2SQL generation and querying which can be used to answer questions backed by a database as a knowledge base.
+- `./text_2_sql` contains an two Multi-Shot implementation for Text2SQL generation and querying which can be used to answer questions backed by a database as a knowledge base.
+A prompt based and vector based approach are shown, both of which exhibit great performance in answering sql queries.
+With these plugins, your RAG application can now access and pull data from any SQL table exposed to it to answer questions.
-- `./ai_search_with_adi_function_app` contains code for linking Azure Document Intelligence with AI Search to process complex documents with charts and images, and uses multi-modal models (gpt4o) to interpret and understand these.
+- `./adi_function_app` contains code for linking Azure Document Intelligence with AI Search to process complex documents with charts and images, and uses multi-modal models (gpt4o) to interpret and understand these.
+With this custom skill, the RAG application can draw insights from complex charts and images during the vector search.
-- `./deploy_ai_search` provides an easy Python based utility for deploying an index, indexer and corresponding skillset for AI Search.
+- `./deploy_ai_search` provides an easy Python based utility for deploying an index, indexer and corresponding skillset for AI Search and for Text2SQL.

 The above components have been successfully used on production RAG projects to increase the quality of responses.

-The code provided in this repo is a sample of the implementation and should be adjusted before being used in production.
+_The code provided in this repo is a sample of the implementation and should be adjusted before being used in production._

 ## High Level Implementation